Capstone-Projects-2023-Spring/project-groupmeet/documentation/docs/api-specification/design-api-intro.md

 **Properties**
 *group: A map of dynamic and dynamic type that represents the group.*
-*title: A string representing the title of the calendar page.*
+*title: A string representing the title of the page.*

 **Methods**
 *createState()*